 check_row_count(df, config)

-SC-01/SC-02: Check columns against expected schema contract
+SC-01 / SC-02: Check columns against the expected schema contract

 Description